-Examination of other type in accordance to §4(2) No. 3 SPO Master's Meteorology:
+Coursework in accordance to §4(3) SPO Master's Meteorology and Climate Physics:

-Final presentation (20-25 minutes) in the Seminar on Specialization Phase, followed by a short discussion with the audience(15 minutes).
+Final presentation (20-25 minutes) in the Seminar on Specialization Phase, followed by a short discussion with the audience (15 minutes).
 Afterwards a short feedback meeting with the examiners and the supervisor about the progress and next steps will take place.